I have a question regarding…

 Access to Physical Items in Our Collections

 I am not enrolled for classes this semester.
 May I still access library materials?

-Yes, students who were last enrolled in either Spring 2020 or Summer 2020 semesters may still access library materials.
-Request an extension of your library privileges by emailing email@example.com with the following information:
+Yes, students who were last enrolled in either Summer 2020 or Fall 2020 semesters may still access library materials.
+Request an extension of your library privileges by emailing firstname.lastname@example.org with the following information:

 - Your first and last name

 - Last semester in which you were enrolled

 To view the updates to the Libraries’ Non-Enrolled Student Policy, please visit our information page.

 Can I come to the library to browse for books in the collections?

 At most locations, the library collections are open for browsing.